-We have many close direct relationships including joint-venture partners, contractors, consultants and industry organisations.
+We have many close direct relationships including joint-ventures partners, contractors, consultants, and industry organisations.

 Arup Group Board and the Board engagement - The Board has various engagement mechanisms including: holding senior positions in industry organisations e.g., the Royal Academy of Engineering, attendance at industry events, sub-consultant and supplier engagement on sustainable development approaches, engagement on compliance with modern slavery and human trafficking legislation.
-The directors of the Company are a direct part of the engagement by way of their roles in the Arup Group.
 In addition, management reporting to the Company's Board meetings contains relevant information on projects and contracts.
 This reporting enables the Board to perform their duties as directors.

-Suppliers were engaged with through the launch of a new Supplier Portal, which serves as a unified entry-point for suppliers and subconsultants, focusing on those in the UK initially.
+Suppliers were engaged with through the launch of a new Supplier Portal, which serves as a unified entry-point for all suppliers and subconsultants, focusing on those in the UK initially.
 This initiative has resulted in increased efficiency of collaboration between the Group and our suppliers.